scanapi/website/_tutorials/page10.md

 ```
 - scanapi (root directory)
-  - .env
+|── .env
-  - scanapi-report.html
+|── scanapi-report.html
-  - scanapi.conf
+|── scanapi.conf
-  - scanapi.yaml
+|── scanapi.yaml
-  - snippets.yaml
+|___  snippets.yaml
 ```

-Worth notice that you can recursively include files.
-In our example, the `snippets.yaml` could be composed of as many includes you want.
+Worth noticing that you can recursively include files.
+In our example, the `snippets.yaml` could be composed of as many includes as you want.

 Awesome, the code is way more clean now.
 The next step is to add a title to your report!